cadithealth/pyramid_iniherit/README.rst

 To be able to use ``%inherit``-enabled INI files, do the following:

-* Use ``i-pserve`` instead of ``pserve`` (same goes for pshell, proutes, pviews, ptweens, and prequest).
+* Use ``i-pserve`` instead of ``pserve`` (same goes for pshell, proutes, pviews, ptweens, prequest, pscheduler, and alembic).

 * Add this line **before** you import any pyramid, paster, or other server application module (such as in your WSGI loader):